codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's the difference between a guitar and a fish?
-You can tune a guitar but you can't "tuna" fish!
+What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
+Attire.

 ## Home Server Up-Time